 As with the COLOR program in the previous skill builder, you need to use the eval( ) function to evaluate the variables freq and time.

 - Select Send “SET… and SOUND by pressing menu > Hub > Send “SET… > SOUND.

 - Select eval( by pressing menu > HUB > eval().

 - Add the variable freq inside the parentheses.

 - Type a space, and then add another eval() function for the variable time.

-- Press ctrl-B to store the program.
+- Press ctrl-R to store and run the program.

 - Enter the frequency 440 and time 5.

 - This will play the tone 440Hz for 5 seconds.
 This means that the speaker vibrates 440 times a second for 5 seconds.